 Benadryl is an antihistamine, obstructing the H-1 receptors on smooth muscle and blood vessels.
-A few of its most typical indications are the treatment of environmental allergic reactions, allergies to insect bites or stings, and pre-treatment of vaccine reactions.
+A few of its most typical indications are the treatment of environmental allergic reactions, allergies to insect bites or stings, and pre-treatment of vaccine reactions in dogs.
 It likewise has some effectiveness in the prevention of motion sickness in dogs and as a moderate sedative.

 How Does Benadryl Work?

-Benadryl is contraindicated with particular conditions, such as animals with glaucoma, hypertension, and heart disease.
+Benadryl is contraindicated with particular conditions, such as dogs with glaucoma, hypertension, and heart disease.
 It’s constantly best to call your vet for assistance before administering any medication to your pet, including Benadryl.

 Benadryl Dosage for Dog

-If you choose to use liquid, utilize the children’s liquid formula of Benadryl (preferably the dye-free version), it should not include alcohol or xylitol– make sure to examine the components on package to verify this.
+If you choose to use liquid for your dog, utilize the children’s liquid formula of Benadryl (preferably the dye-free version), it should not include alcohol or xylitol — make sure to examine the components on package to verify this.
 At the basic concentration, every 5 mL of liquid contains 12.5 mg of diphenhydramine and can be offered at a dosage of 0.4 mL/lb.